Airship: Early 20th century

 Other airship builders were also active before the war: from 1902 the French company Lebaudy Frères specialized in semirigid airships such as the Patrie and the République, designed by their engineer Henri Julliot, who later worked for the American company Goodrich; the German firm Schütte-Lanz built the wooden-framed SL series from 1911, introducing important technical innovations; another German firm Luft-Fahrzeug-Gesellschaft built the Parseval-Luftschiff (PL) series from 1909, and Italian Enrico Forlanini's firm had built and flown the first two Forlanini airships.

-On May 12, 1902, the inventor and Brazilian aeronaut Augusto Severo de Albuquerque Maranhao and his French mechanic, Georges Saché, died when they were flying over Paris in the airship called Pax.
-A marble plaque at number 81 of the Avenue du Maine in Paris, commemorates the location of Augusto Severo accident.
-The Catastrophe of the Balloon "Le Pax" is a 1902 short silent film recreation of the catastrophe, directed by Georges Méliès.

-In Britain, the Army built their first dirigible, the Nulli Secundus, in 1907.
+In Britain, the Army built its first dirigible, the Nulli Secundus, in 1907.
 The Navy ordered the construction of an experimental rigid in 1908.
 Officially known as His Majesty's Airship No. 1 and nicknamed the Mayfly, it broke its back in 1911 before making a single flight.
 Work on a successor did not start until 1913.

-German airship passenger service known as DELAG (Deutsche-Luftschiffahrts AG) was established in 1910.
+The German airship passenger service, known as DELAG (Deutsche-Luftschiffahrts AG), was established in 1910.

-In 1910 Walter Wellman unsuccessfully attempted an aerial crossing of the Atlantic Ocean in the airship America.